 We made it to Chattanooga with our luggage so we did get what we paid for, which was simply transportation from one city to another.
 However, the experience wasn’t that great overall, and we still had 2 flights to get back home.

 Basic Economy tickets.
 Would I do it again?
-Even with being able to board in Group 1 instead of Group 3 and with Delta allowing a roll-aboard carry on bag, these aren’t the tickets for us.
-Basic Economy tickets on this route are $30 cheaper than Economy tickets that let you pick your seat.
+Even with being able to board in Group 1 instead of Group 3 and with Delta allowing a roll-aboard carry-on bag, these aren’t the tickets for us.
+Basic Economy tickets on this route were $30 cheaper than Main Cabin tickets that let you pick your seat.
 Going in, I thought I would have some control over the process but it’s now clear to me that Delta doesn’t intend to let you have any control over picking a seat when you buy a Basic Economy ticket.
 Given, I have a small sample size (four flights) but the fact that we were in the very back of the plane both times leads me to believe this is the norm rather than a case of bad luck.

 When comparing pricing, I’ll leave basic economy tickets aside for now.
-I’ll compare prices using the regular economy price against the likes of Southwest, JetBlue and Alaska.
-If the “big three” airlines want to compete against Spirit and Frontier on service and price then they should just say that with these tickets, you’ll get a middle seat in the back of the plane and no overhead space.
+I’ll compare prices using the regular economy price.
+If the major airlines want to compete against Spirit and Frontier on service and price, they should say that you’ll get a middle seat in the back of the plane and no overhead space with these tickets.
 At least then they’d be honest about it like Ryanair.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 #stayhealthy #staysafe #washyourhands #wearamask #getyourCOVIDvaccine